cellml/libcellml/docs/tutorials/tutorial1/tutorial1_py.rst

 .. code-block:: python

     #  1.b   Create a libCellML Parser, and use it to parse the file
-    #        string contents and convert it into a CellML Model structure
+    #        string contents and convert it into a CellML Model structure.
     parser = libcellml.Parser()
     model = parser->parseModel(read_file_contents)